 7. Compile a list of open-ended questions for your prospective employer.

-Think of your interview as a sales meeting.
-Open-ended questions are an important aspect of the “discovery” or "information gathering‘’ aspect of the meeting.
-You can exercise your active listening skills to pick up on information that can help you in the interview.
+Finally, think of your interview as a sales meeting, in which open-ended questions are an important aspect of the discovery or information-gathering stage.
+Asking good questions can help you get a sense of the organization, and leveraging your active listening skills can also help you pick up on information that can help you during the interview.

 Sales Interview Tips

-Your interviewers don't expect you to have followed every move their company has made over the past five years, but learning about its largest competitors, what sets it apart in the market, and the accolades it has received will impress them and will distinguish you from other candidates.
+Your interviewers won’t expect you to have followed every move their company has made over the past five years, but demonstrating a basic understanding of their business and industry shows that you’ve done your homework.
+Learning about its largest competitors, what sets it apart in the market, and the recent accolades it has received will impress them and distinguish you from other candidates.

 2. Explain why you’re interested in this company and role.

-We touched on this above, but it bears repeating.
-Take time to really think through this question, and deliver an answer that goes beyond, "You have such a great culture,“ or, ”I think it will be a really great fit."
+Once you’ve given a quick summary, take the time to really think through this question.
+Over the course of my career, I’ve learned that it’s important to go beyond generic answers like, “You have such a great culture,” or, “I think it will be a really great fit.”

-Discuss why their product/service resonates with you, what it is about their business model that speaks to a specific skill you've honed, or how you think their sales team can help you grow in a certain area.
+Instead, discuss why the company’s product or service resonates with you, what it is about their business model that speaks to a specific skill you’ve honed, or how you think their sales team can help you grow in a certain area.

-3. Talk very specifically about how you execute your sales role from start to finish.
+3. Talk very specifically about how you’ve executed in your past sales roles.

-4. Always mention data to back up claims about your past performance.
+4. Always back up claims about your past performance with data.

-Similarly, don't just tell interviewers you closed the biggest deal in company history.
-Tell them how much bigger that deal was, how much time it took to close, and why it was worth it for your company and your quota.
+Similarly, don’t just tell the hiring manager that you closed the biggest deal in company history.
+Tell them how much bigger your deal was, how much time it took to close, and why it was worth it for your company and your quota.

 5. Everyone loves a good sales story, so the more you can amp up the drama, the better.